Couple during couple therapy session sitting on the couch in front of therapist

 Individual psychotherapy can take place in the office or online.
 Individual psychotherapy is recommended for people who suffer from a wide variety of difficulties and mental health disorders, for example:

-- Low self-confidence or self esteem
+• Low self-confidence or self-esteem

-- Difficulty to adapt to life changes
+• Difficulty adapting to life changes

-- Difficulty to adjust to daily activities
+• Difficulty adjusting to daily activities

 Couples psychotherapy